ViaxCo/url-shortener/README.md

 }
 ```

-If the api was hosted on this domain: `"sh.rt"` for example, the response would have a `shortUrl` that looks like this:
+If the API was hosted on this domain: `"sh.rt"` for example, the response would have a `shortUrl` that looks like this:

 ```json
 {